MongoDB DC 2014

 We are offering three in-depth, hands-on MongoDB workshops the day before MongoDB DC.
 These workshops are perfect for jump-starting your knowledge and use of MongoDB.
 Each session is led by a MongoDB engineer and limited to 15 students to ensure each student receives individual attention from a MongoDB expert.
-Expand your MongoDB knowledge at a Advanced Data Modeling, Diagnostics and Debugging, or MongoDB and Hadoop.
+Expand your MongoDB knowledge at an Advanced Data Modeling, Diagnostics and Debugging, or MongoDB and Hadoop workshop.
 Please note that workshop registration is separate from conference registration.
 Learn More>

 Brought to you by:

 Elite Global Sponsor